Working with Geodatabase Metadata: Writing/Updating Metadata

 1. Read Source Data

-Bike Path feature geometry is read from the source shapefile using the Esri Shapefile reader while Bike Path metadata is read from an XML document using the XML (Extensible Markup Language) reader.
+Bike Path feature geometry is read from the source shapefile using the Esri Shapefile reader, while Bike Path metadata is read from an XML document using the XML (Extensible Markup Language) reader.
 These files will provide the features and metadata for the destination feature class.

 Open FME Workbench and start a blank workspace.
-Add an Esri Shapefile reader to the canvas and browse to the BikePaths_L.shp dataset, which can be downloaded from the Files section on this article.
+Add an Esri Shapefile reader to the canvas and browse to the BikePaths_L.shp dataset, which can be downloaded from the Files section of this article.
 Since there are no other parameters to set, click OK to add the reader.

 ShapeReader.png